discordjs/discord.js/docs/examples.rst

 In the same channel
 ~~~~~~~~~~~~~~~~~~~

 This is by far the most common way people will send a message in the Discord API.
-Here we will send a message to the same channel we received a message from in the above example.
+Here we will send a message to the same Channel_ we received a message from in the above example.

 .. code-block:: javascript